Charlotte Schreiber: Early life

-Schreiber, née Morrell, was born in Essex, England.
+Schreiber, née Morrell, second cousin of Sir Isaac Brock, the hero of the War of 1812, was born in Colchester, Essex, England.
 Before marrying and emigrating to Canada in 1875, she studied and found success in her native country.
 At Mr. Carey's School of Art in London, she trained with John Rogers Herbert, R.A., who specialized in historical paintings and portraits.
 She also studied anatomy and acquired a great understanding and appreciation for the human form: she wrote in 1895, "The human hand, the finger nail, the foot, every portion of the living body, the parts of a flower, are divinely beautiful … it is a joy to paint them as they are in reality".
-Equipped with this training, Schreiber achieved professional success early in her career, exhibiting at the Royal Academy at the age of 21 and receiving commissions to illustrate several books.
+Equipped with this training, Schreiber achieved professional success early in her career, exhibiting at the Royal Academy of Art at the age of 21 and receiving commissions to illustrate several books, Edmund Spenser's Legend of the Knight of the Red Crosse or of Holinesse (1871) and Elizabeth Barrett Browning's Rhyme of the Duchess May (1873), both published by Sampson Low, Son & Marston in London.

 In 1875, she married her cousin Weymouth Schreiber and moved to Canada with him and his three children, settling in Toronto.